sage2002/my-readme/README.md

 # 💫 About Me:
- 🌱 I'm Gunjan Saha from Bhadreswar(West Bengal, India).
-I have been pursuing a B.Tech degree in Computer Science and Business Systems from the Academy of Technology(Adisaptagram, West Bengal, India).
-I like playing football and basketball.
-Currently, I am exploring all tech fields.<br><br>📫 How to reach me **gunjansaha976@gmail.com**<br><br> ⚡ Fun fact - **I think I always manage everything.😂**
+ 🌱I'm Gunjan Saha, I'm pursuing a B.Tech degree in Computer Science and Business Systems from the Academy of Technology.
+I don't give up on everything, but at least I try.
+Also, I like to play football and basketball.<br><br>📫 How to reach me **gunjansaha976@gmail.com**<br><br> ⚡ Fun fact - **I think I always manage everything.😂**